Learning Commons

 • Walk-In Study Support: Drop in and connect with our dedicated learning assistants face-to-face.
 No appointments necessary – just a welcoming environment for collaborative learning.

 • Live Online 24/7 Study Support: Have a burning question at midnight?
 Need last-minute help before an exam?
-Our online platform, Brainfuse, provides real-time access to expert tutors, day and night.
-To access Brainfuse, please log in to Talon and select the Welcome to Talon tile after scrolling down the page.
-Once you've selected that tile, select Live Online Study Support with Brainfuse, which will take you to Brainfuse.
+Our online platform, Brainfuse, provides real-time access to expert learning assistants, day and night.
+To access Brainfuse, log in to Talon and select any course.
+You will see "Online Study Support through Brainfuse" listed under "Student Tools."
+Click on that and Brainfuse will open.

 • Online Tutorials: Explore a wealth of digital resources that align with your coursework.
 Learn at your pace, review key concepts, and reinforce your understanding.